Mario Savio: FBI surveillance

 In 1999, the media revealed that Savio had been tailed by the FBI from the moment he climbed onto the police car in which Jack Weinberg was detained.
 He was followed for more than a decade because he had emerged as the nation's most prominent student leader.
 To avoid harassing phone calls, Savio was in the habit of listing himself in the telephone book under aliases such as José Martí, Wallace Stevens, and David Bohm, and the FBI recorded that as well.
-There was no evidence to suggest that Savio was a national security risk, or that he had a connection with the Communist Party, but the FBI decided he merited their attention because they thought he could inspire students to rebel.
+There was no evidence to suggest that Savio was a national security risk, or that he had a connection with the Communist Party USA, but the FBI decided he merited their attention because they thought he could inspire students to rebel.

 Even after he left the FSM, the FBI called him to their Berkeley office.
 They told Savio they had received letters of a threatening nature towards him, but they would not speak while his attorney was present.
 However, Savio would not agree to being alone with the agents, and instead criticized the FBI "for failure to make arrests and take action in the South where human rights are being violated every day".
 At this point, the meeting ended.

 According to hundreds of pages of FBI files, the bureau: